by Bibianna Purgina, MD FRCPC

 Pathologists divide undifferentiated pleomorphic sarcoma into three grades based on a system created by the French Federation of Cancer Centers Sarcoma Group (FNCLCC).
 This system uses three microscopic features to determine the tumour grade: differentiation, mitotic count, and necrosis.
 These features are explained in more detail below.
 The grade can only be determined after a sample of the tumour has been examined under the microscope.

 Points (from 0 to 3) are assigned for each of the microscopic features (0 to 3) and the total number of points determines the final grade of the tumour.
-According to this system, undifferentiated pleomorphic sarcomas may be either low or high-grade tumours.
-High-grade tumours (grades 2 and 3) are associated with a worse prognosis.
+According to this system, undifferentiated pleomorphic sarcoma may be either low or high-grade tumours.
+The tumour grade is important because high-grade tumours (grades 2 and 3) are more aggressive and are associated with a worse prognosis.

 Points associated with each grade: